 - Analog thermometers and humidity gauges are notoriously inaccurate.

 - Compact fluorescent UVB bulbs have weak UVB output and have a narrow range of influence.
-Unless the reptile stays in the basking spot all day (which they shouldn’t), they won’t get the UVB they need from a compact UVB.
+A bearded dragon simply can’t get the UVB they need from a compact UVB.

-- Including a care booklet is a good precaution because most people who buy these kits don’t do a lot (if any) research beforehand.
+- The care booklet is a good precaution because most people who buy these kits don’t do a lot (if any) research beforehand.
 It’s not the best info, but it’s a whole lot better than nothing.

 Finally, this kit does not include a hide, basking platform, or other enrichment items necessary to a bearded dragons’ mental health and wellbeing.